ub-digit/matching-tool-rs/README.md

 This will create an Excel file in `output-dir` (the directory is assumed to exist) with the name `outputfile.xlsx` and a markdown file with the name `outputfile-report.md`.

 The tool will load the vector data and pre-process that data at the beginning of every execution, so it is preferable to run it with multiple json-files in the zip-file to make the most of the pre-processing.

+## Full list of options (-O)
+* `-O force-year` - force the year to be an exact match in the matching process (see below for fuzzy year matching).
+* `-O year-tolerance=1` - allow a tolerance of 1 year (must be 0 or positive integer) when matching the year (only used if `force-year` is set).
+* `-O year-tolerance-penalty=0.25` - penalty to apply to the similarity (per year difference) when using `year-tolerance` (only used if `force-year` and `year-tolerance` are set).
+* `-O include-source-data` - include the source data in the output Excel file (shows the Libris title/author/place/year in the output along with the zip file data).
+* `-O similarity-threshold=0.35` - the minimum similarity threshold for matching of the vectors to be considered a match at all (between 0 and 1).
+* `-O z-threshold=7` - the Z-score threshold for the matching process (no upper limit).
+* `-O min-single-similarity=0.5` - the minimum similarity for a match to be considered a good single match (between 0 and 1, only relevant if same or higher than `similarity-threshold`).
+* `-O min-multiple-similarity=0.5` - the minimum similarity for a match to be considered a useful multiple match (between 0 and 1, only relevant if same or higher than `similarity-threshold`).
+* `-O weights-file=path-to-weights-file` - path to a custom weights file (if not set, default weights are used).
+* `-O extended-output` - include extended output in the Excel file (adding separate columns for box, card, cardID and several others used by GUB).
+* `-O add-author-to-title` - add the author to the title field in the vector calculation (can improve matching in some cases), simulates a "245c" field, which is now included in the libris-v1_5 weights.
+* `-O overlap-adjustment=10` - adjust the score based on large string overlaps (any positive integer, but small values are usually not very useful).
+This will reduce the similarity score for matches with that lack large overlaps, making matches with similar titles more likely to be singled out as good matches.
+It also adds the relevance for the order of words in the title.
+A value of 10 is usually a good starting point.
+* `-O exclude-file=file1 -O exclude-file=file2` - exclude IDs listed in the specified file (one ID per line).
+Can be used multiple times to exclude multiple files.
+Useful for doing a second run excluding IDs that were matched in a first run.